hutchinsonsh/honeypots/README.md

   Information it collects: IP address, username, date/time, passwords, commands attempted

-  Results: I haven't ran it yet
+  Results: I haven't ran it yet(other than on my localhost w/ only myself having access to it.
+So it works, I'm just cautious about the security risks)